jorosafi/metabolic-feeding-app/README.md

 As he starts eating solid foods, it's also important to track the nutritional information of solid foods, so in the long run I would like to find a database of nutritional information for foods that  I can connect to the app.

+###Phase 4: Task 2
+I used a type hierarchy to build my GUI.
+I built all the screens in the app using the BasicScreen abstract class, which acts as a basic template for the screens.
+The HomeScreen and LoadScreen directly extend the BasicScreen.
+The UtilityScreen is an abstract class that extends the BasicScreen and acts as the template for FeedingScheduleScreen, RecipeScreen, LogScreen and SupplyScreen.

+The BasicScreen holds the fields and basic styling for the frame, the page header, page title, page body, and buttons.
+It also holds the feedingApp field, which is used to communicate back and forth with the FeedingApp class.
+All the subclasses override different methods to manipulate these fields to customize each page as needed.
+For example, most classes override the setPageTitle() and setBody() methods to customize these page elements.